cBioPortal/cbioportal/docs/mutation-data-transcript-annotation.md

 #### What is an isoform?

 From a single gene (string of nucleotides) multiple protein sequences can be formed (string of amino acids).
 For
-example: parts of the gene that code for proteins (exons) can be included or excluded.
-Each of these different proteins is called an [isoform](https://en.wikipedia.org/wiki/Protein_isoform).
-A single mutation can change the amino acids in each of these these isoforms differently.
+example: parts of the gene that code for proteins (exons) can be included or excluded through a process known as [alternative splicing](https://en.wikipedia.org/wiki/Alternative_splicing).
+Each of the different resulting proteins is called an [isoform](https://en.wikipedia.org/wiki/Protein_isoform).
+A single mutation can impact the isoforms differently.
 E.g. in one isoform it might change a P to a T, but in the other isoform that particular exon does not get included and it is therefore not changing the amino acid sequence at all.
 In cBioPortal for convenience sake we assign a single gene symbol + protein change to each mutation.
 For most cases this works well because there is only one protein isoform relevant in a clinical setting.
 There are of course exceptions and we are therefore working on improving this representation.
 An explanation of the relation between transcripts and protein isoforms can be found in the next section.

 #### What is a transcript?

-DNA is transcribed to an mRNA transcript which is then translated to a protein sequence.
-A transcript is thus associated with a specific protein isoform.
-DNA sequencers sequence DNA which is why the transcript is usually stored as cDNA (the complementary DNA sequence of the mRNA) and the change is stored as a change to that cDNA transcript (the Ensembl database assigns ids for these transcript with names like `ENSTxxx`).
+DNA is transcribed to a pre-mRNA transcript which includes intron and exon regions.
+Splicing and other processes then take place to form the resulting mature mRNA transcript that only contains exons, which subsequently can be translated to a protein sequence.
+An mRNA transcript can thus be associated with a specific protein isoform.
+The Ensembl database assigns ids for these transcript with names like `ENSTxxx`.
 You can see this on e.g. the Ensembl website for the [BRAF gene](https://grch37.ensembl.org/Homo_sapiens/Gene/Summary?g=ENSG00000157764;r=7:140719327-140924929#):

 <img width="995" alt="Screen Shot 2022-10-05 at 9 35 55 AM" src="https://user-images.githubusercontent.com/1334004/194073821-9a43cab2-3d31-40ab-b47e-517f1ce8bca3.png">